Persistence of Heterodimensional Cycles: Local stabilization of heterodimensional cycles in the saddle case

 \subsection{Heterodimensional cycles with rational $\theta$.
 Proof of Theorem \ref{thm:rationaltheta}}

+Recall that by a heterodimensional cycle we mean the set $\Gamma=L_1\cup L_2\cup \Gamma^0\cup\Gamma^1$, where $L_{1,2}$ are the orbits of $O_{1,2}$, and $\Gamma^0$ and $\Gamma^1$ are the fragile and robust heteroclinic orbits, respectively.
+In this section we prove that the complexity of dynamics in a sufficiently small neighborhood of a heterodimensional cycle $\Gamma$ in the saddle case depends essentially on whether $\theta$ is rational or not.
+That is, in contrast to the appearance of blenders for irrational $\theta$, we show the persistence of simple dynamics near $\Gamma$ for generic one-parameter unfoldings when the $\theta$ value (for the unperturbed system) is rational.
+This is done by investigating the structure of the set consisting of points whose entire orbits lie in a small neighborhood $U$ of $\Gamma$.

-Note that an orbit that lies entirely in the small neighborhood $U$ of the cycle $\Gamma$ and that does not belong to the stable or unstable manifold of $L_1$ or $L_2$ must intersect the neighborhood $\Pi$ of the heteroclinic point $M_1^+$ in $U_{01}$ infinitely many times both forwards and backwards in time.
+Note that such orbits, except for those in the stable and unstable manifolds of $L_1$ and $L_2$, must intersect the neighborhood $\Pi$ of the heteroclinic point $M_1^+$ in $U_{01}$ (the small neighborhood of $O_1$ contained in $U$) infinitely many times both forwards and backwards in time.
 If such orbit exists, then for any two consecutive intersection points of the orbit with $\Pi$, the second one is the image of the first one under the map $T_{k,m}$ given by \eqref{eq:maps:T_k,m_cross} for some pair of integers $(k,m)$.
 Moreover, $k$ and $m$ have to be large enough if $U$ is small.
+Recall that for a saddle heterodimensional cycle, we use $\lambda$ and $\gamma$ to denote the center-stable multiplier of $O_1$ and, respectively, center-unstable multiplier of $O_2$.